 This is probably my top question for family sessions and before you go and have to spend countless hours scouring the interenet, I can try to help (but just in case you'd like visuals - here is a pinterest board that I created to help you).

 I wrote all of the above only to tell you that you can and should do whatever makes you happy.
 Want to let your kid pick out their outfit?
-Do it.
+Do it (this is especially salient if you have kids who are shy or hyper-fixated on an item of clothing at the time of your session!).
 Want to represent your favorite sports time?
-Let's go (insert team)!
+Let's go sportsball!
 Ultimately, your photos should be what makes you happy and so while this is a guide - there are no rules!